NGenetzky/academic-oss-elc/content/talk/2020-oss-elc/developing-building-and-testing-your-baremetal-applications-using-the-yocto-project-and-openembedded-infrastructure-alejandro-hernandez-samaniego-microsoft/index.md

 #   preview_only: false
 projects: [ "2020-oss-elc" ]
 ---

-## Developing, Building and Testing Your Baremetal Applications Using The Yocto Project and OpenEmbedded Infrastructure

-- Alejandro Hernandez Samaniego, Microsoft

 > Multiarchitecture SoCs are more widely used, usually containing a large architecture where it can run a full operating system such as Linux, and one or more small architectures designed to run an RTOS or a baremetal application,requiring less hardware resources,leveraging suitable tasks from one to another creating a more efficient product.
 >